Yushan: The Ultimate Hiking Guide to Taiwan's Highest Mountain, Unveiling Routes from Easy to Epic!

 Public Transport: from Chiayi to Alishan

-No matter where you are in Taiwan, you go to Taiwan High Speed Rail (THSR) Chiayi Station to take Taiwan Tourist Shuttle Bus, Alishan Route.
+No matter where you are in Taiwan, you go to Taiwan High Speed Rail (THSR) Chiayi Station to take Taiwan Tourist Shuttle Bus, Alishan A Route (7329).
+Or go to Taiwan Railway Chiayi Station to take Taiwan Tourist Shuttle Bus, Alishan B Route (7322).

 Public Transport: from Alishan Transport Station to Upper Dongpu

-Take Yuanlin Bus 6739 員林客運 6739 from Alishan Transport Station 阿里山轉運站 at 14:00.
-Get off at Shandongpu Stop (or Upper Dongpu) 上東埔站, and then walk to Dongpu Lodge.
-The bus fare for one trip is NT$68.
+Take Yuanlin Bus 6739 員林客運 6739 from Alishan Transport Station 阿里山轉運站.
+Get off at Shangdongpu Stop 上東埔站, and then walk to Dongpu Lodge.

 If you need a pickup after 19:00, please call Dongpu Lodge in advance to see the fare and time.